kceder/HyperTube/README.md

 Note: each video on average takes 5-10 minutes of download to be able to start playing

+**How to access database**
-For pgadmin credentials:
+- login with pgadmin credentials:
   - username: hyper@tube.com
   - password: hyper

-Add a new server and with these credentials:
+- Add a new server and with these credentials:

-server details:
-name: hyper
+  - server details: name: hyper

-switch to connection tab and with these connection credentials:
+- switch to connection tab and with these connection credentials:
-hostname: postgres
+  - hostname: postgres
-port: 5432
+  - port: 5432
-username: hyper
+  - username: hyper
-password: hyper
+  - password: hyper

-then expand hyper > schemas > public > tables > the table you want then click on "view data" icon
+- expand hyper > schemas > public > tables >
+- click on "view data" icon

 **Stack:**
 Node.js, Express, React, Redux, Vite, Tailview and PostgreSQL.